Adoption Initial Visits Guidance

 - Medicals and health:

 - Check alcohol use (this is 14 units per person per week, and should be no more than 2-3 units in one sitting.
-There should be several alcohol free days a week), substance misuse, weight (but do not ask for specific BMI) issues;
+There should be several alcohol free days a week), substance misuse, weight (but do not ask for specific BMI), ongoing health issues;

-- Check if they smoke or use e cigarettes / Vaping.
-National Guidelines are that if you fall into the category of a smoker of vaper, you cannot come forward to adopt a child under 5 years.
-Thus if a smoker / vaper and they hope to adopt a child under 5 years the expectation is that we would not be able to offer a ROI until they have been smoke free for at least 6 months to ensure that they are 12 months free of smoking at the potential expected time of their approval;
+- Check if they smoke or use e-cigarettes / vapes.
+If they hope to adopt a child under 5 years the expectation is that we would not be able to offer a ROI until they have been smoke / vape free for at least 6 months to ensure that they are 12 months free of smoking at the potential expected time of their approval;

 - Please ask applicants specifically if they have ever suffered from anxiety or depression and record their responses clearly;

-- Complex issues will require medicals to be undertaken in the usual way but agreement of the medical adviser before proceeding.
+- Complex issues will require medicals to be undertaken in the usual way and the advice of the agency the agency medical adviser before proceeding.

 - Interest / Motivation and Childcare Experience: